Arif Satria

-Arif Satria (born 17 September 1995) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club RANS Nusantara and the Indonesia national team.
+Arif Satria (born 17 September 1995) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Bhayangkara.

 Club career

 Persela Lamongan

 After years of playing in lower leagues, Satria in 2018 signed a contract with Liga 1 club Persela Lamongan.
 He made his first-team debut for Persela after starting the 2018 Liga 1 match against Persipura Jayapura on 24 March 2018, in which Persela lost 2–1.
 He quickly rose as the team's starting center back, appearing in 56 matches in two seasons.

 Persebaya Surabaya

 Satria in 2020 signed for Persebaya Surabaya to play in the 2020 Liga 1 season and made his debut on 29 February 2020 as a starter in a match against Persik Kediri.
-Despite the 2020 season being canceled after three matches due to the COVID-19 pandemic, Satria's performance at Persebaya caught the attention of Indonesian national football team coach Shin Tae-yong who invited him to join several training sessions.
+Despite the 2020 season being canceled after three matches due to the COVID-19 pandemic, Satria's performance at Persebaya caught the attention of Indonesia national football team coach Shin Tae-yong who invited him to join several training sessions.